inrupt/solid-client-js/ARCHITECTURE.md

 (i.e. `/src/acp/*`)

-This API was put together in a very short timeframe so there are bound to be lots of idiosyncracies there. _Especially_ given that the ACP model is still a proposal.
+This API was put together in a relatively short timeframe so there are bound to be idiosyncracies there. _Especially_ given that the ACP model is still a proposal.

 One thing that might jump out to you in particular is `v1.ts`, `v2.ts`, etc.